guilherme-gm/KirieZ_DoraemonSoSMods/docs/pages/kzModUtils-Reference/EventModule/EventHelper.md

 title: EventHelper
 ---

+!!! warning
+	This is an internal API not ready for full use yet.
+	Although it works and is used internally, it is too incomplete for a safe public use.

 `EventHelper` is the main Event Module entry point.

 This static class allows modders to interact with game's Events.